VedPatel10/TasteTracker/README.md

 ## TasteTracker

-NOW LIVE: Go to https://recipe-app3-six.vercel.app/ to use TasteTracker!

 Use TasteTracker to easily save, share, and browse recipes.
 No more tracking meals in your head!

 TasteTracker uses Clerk to allow for seamless authentication.
 You can use a Google account or create a username to sign up.
 All of your recipes will be saved in your account.